 - Microwave on HIGH for 3-4 minutes.
 Microwaving it will soften the skin and make it easy to peel.

 - After 3 minutes, carefully remove squash from microwave.
 Allow it to cool for 2-3 minute.
 Peel the outer layer.
 Slice the top and end off.

-- Using a spoon, remove seeds from the squash.
+- Cut squash into the half.
+Using a spoon, remove seeds from the squash.

 - De-seeded butternut squash.

 - Cut butternut squash into cubes.